In the article

 - Home Inspection: If bed bugs are suspected, thoroughly examine your home for signs of infestation such as live insects, fecal spots, and shed skins.

-4. Managing Bed Bug Allergy Symptoms
+How to Relieve Bed Bug Allergy Symptoms

 - Antihistamines: Over-the-counter antihistamines can provide relief from itching and other allergic symptoms related to bed bug bites.